 Emergency information is the most important piece of data the school needs especially in the event that a child may become unconscious or in an extreme emergency condition.
 Please keep your child’s emergency information updated by notifying the school of ANY changes as soon as possible.

-Hearing screening is done as part of the 4 year-old kindergarten program and on a referral basis.
-Children who did not attend 4 year-old kindergarten or missed hearing screening in 4 year-old kindergarten may have hearing tested in 5 year-old kindergarten.
-Referrals for hearing screens can be made by parents, physicians, teachers or other concerned school professionals.
+Hearing screening is done as part of the 4-year-old kindergarten program and on a referral basis.
+Children who did not attend 4-year-old kindergarten or missed hearing screening in 4-year-old kindergarten may have hearing tested in 5-year-old kindergarten.
+Referrals for hearing screens can be made by parents, physicians, teachers, or other concerned school professionals.
 Parents are notified of abnormal results.

 Scoliosis screening will be done only if requested by a parent or guardian.
 Mass screening is no longer performed as recommended by the American Academy of Pediatricians.
-Please call the school nurse if you have questions on scoliosis screening.
+Please call the school nurse if you have questions about scoliosis screening.

 Body Mass Index (BMI) may be measured once a year through physical education classes, health education classes, or school health for all grades.
 This is a useful informational tool for parents and school personnel to help children achieve awareness in good health practices.
 These good health practices include exercise and nutrition.
 Obesity is increasing for every age group throughout the United States.
 Our goal is to increase the awareness of all people in wellness practices that affect the health of our children and their future.